How to Make a Music Streaming App Like Spotify?

 Music streaming apps continue to gain popularity.
 The level of profit they bring to their owners has already surpassed the number of sales of music tracks on physical media.
 However, this news is unlikely to have surprised analysts - a year ago, Warner Music Group reported that revenue from streaming services had exceeded the earnings received due to the standard downloads of musical compositions.

-Streaming revenues cover about 45% of all digital sales.
+Streaming revenues cover about 45% of all digital sales

-In the US, audio streams consumption has increased by 95% in 2016-17
+In the US, audio streams consumption has increased by 95% in 2020-21

-- In 2013, the Spotify cost was estimated at $ 10 billion.
+In 2013, Spotify was valued at about $ 10 billion (not so small an achievement).

 Agree, these data are convincing enough and make you think about music application development.